 This page contains emergency guidelines and campus safety data.
-The most recent Annual Security report can be viewed here: Clery Act Report – Crime Data Fall 2016.
-The Student Development office maintains a record of fire events and safety exercises.
+The most recent Annual Security report can be viewed here: Clery Act Report – Crime Data Fall 2017.
+The Center for Student Life maintains a record of fire events and safety exercises.
+The most recent annual fire report can be viewed here: Fire Summary Fall 2017.
 Inquires should be directed to the Dean of Students, phone (248) 218-2041.

 The basic emergency procedures outlined below are designed are to enhance the protection of lives and property through effective use of Rochester College and community resources.